The Queen turned away from the glass. Her stepdaughter sat at the tower window, embroidery in her lap, looking puzzled.

 The Queen started.
 "War?"

-"Don't you realize what she'll do?" said the mirror.
+"Don't you realize?" said the mirror.
 "You yourself gave her the plan: She will marry an eligible lord from a neighboring kingdom, and then he will use the marriage to drive you from the throne.
 Likely she will go to Hammand as soon as she is able."

 The Queen fretted.
 "How will I weather it?" she said.
-"I kept the army small so that they could not threaten my position."
+"I kept the army small so that they couldn’t threaten my position."

 "We will attack first," said the mirror, "and head off their invasion.
-Begin mobilizing now.
-Draft every able-bodied citizen, seize the bulk of their property, command your castle guards to begin training the militia and imprison anyone who defies the order.
+Draft every able-bodied citizen, seize the bulk of their property, and imprison anyone who defies the order.
 Within a year we can be ready."

 The Queen chewed her nails.
 "And my daughter?"